Over-the-top media service: Background

-Over-the-top (OTT) content is delivered via the public Internet instead of a closed, private network system that uses exclusive equipment like set-top boxes, or through Internet Protocol television (IPTV) (Note: IPTV is the delivery of television content using signals based on the logical Internet protocol, rather than through traditional terrestrial, satellite signal and cable television formats.) services (such as U-verse TV).
-An Internet service provider (ISP) simply transports the Internet Protocol (IP) packets that deliver OTT content to the end-user.

-In broadcasting, OTT content is the audio, video, and other media content delivered over the Internet, without the involvement of a multiple-system operator (MSO) in the control or distribution of the content.
-The ISP may be aware of the contents of the IP packets and may be able to block or restrict their transit to end users (unless that internet provider operates within a jurisdiction that requires "net neutrality").
+In broadcasting, over-the-top content is video, audio, and other media content delivered over the Internet without the involvement of a multiple-system operator (MSO) in the control or distribution of the content.
+The Internet service provider (ISP) may be aware of the contents of the IP packets and may be able to block or restrict their transit to end users (unless that internet provider operates within a jurisdiction that requires "net neutrality").
 However, the ISP is not responsible for the viewing abilities, copyrights, and/or other redistribution of the content from the OTT provider.
 This model contrasts with the purchasing or rental of video or audio content from an ISP, such as pay television, video on demand and IPTV.

 OTT television signals are received over the Internet or through a cell phone network, as opposed to receiving television signals from terrestrial broadcasters, cable networks, or via satellite transmission.
-The video distributor controls access through an app, a separate OTT dongle, or a box connected to a phone, PC, or smart television set.
+The video distributor controls access through an app, a separate OTT dongle, or a box connected to a phone, personal computer, or smart television set.

+OTT TV is delivered via the public Internet instead of cable and satellite television, or IPTV, services using exclusive equipment such as set-top boxes.
+An ISP simply transports the Internet Protocol (IP) packets that deliver OTT content to the end-user.

+Consumers can access OTT content through Internet-connected devices such as Smart TVs, streaming devices, video game consoles, set-top boxes, desktop and laptop computers, tablets, and smartphones.

 By mid-2017, 58 percent of US households accessed one OTT service in a given month through a streaming device, game console, or Smart TV; with 84 per cent of advertising revenues originating from OTT channels, exceeding revenues from videos playing in web browsers on desktops and laptops.
+The results of a 2018 in-house data analysis of their subscribers by Uscreen (a membership platform for video creators and entrepreneurs) reported that 45% used iOS and Android mobile devices to access their OTT content, while 39% used web browsers for streaming.

-Innovative technologies like cloud computing, powerful data analytics, and the Internet of Things (IoT) are coming together to create a transformational shift in the OTT media landscape.
-These new developments in technology have the potential to significantly influence the OTT industry's future as customer preferences continue to shift.
-IoT device integration is opening up new ways for OTT providers to offer immersive and personalized watching experiences, from smart TVs to connected home appliances.
-OTT platforms are able to curate content and provide personalized suggestions that are catered to individual tastes by utilizing IoT data to obtain deeper insights into user preferences.
-Cloud computing's scalability and flexibility are enabling OTT companies to adjust to the increasing market demand for streaming and on-demand content.
-Cloud-based infrastructure makes it possible to scale resources quickly in response to changing viewership patterns, handle data efficiently, and deliver content seamlessly.
+Technologies such as cloud computing, data analytics, and the Internet of Things (IoT) have influenced development of the OTT media landscape.
+These technologies have been adopted by OTT providers in response to changing consumer preferences.
+IoT device integration enables OTT providers to offer personalized viewing experiences across such as a smart televisions and connected home appliances.
+OTT platforms use loT-drived data to provide personalized content recommendations based on user preferences.
+Cloud computing provides scalable infrastructure for delivering streaming on demand content.
+Cloud-based infrastructure allows OTT providers to scale resources, manage data and distribute content in response to changes in demand.